DDT: United States ban

-By October 1945, DDT was available for public sale in the United States, used both as an agricultural pesticide and as a household insecticide.
+By October 1945 DDT was available for public sale in the United States, both as an agricultural pesticide and as a household insecticide.
 Although its use was promoted by government and the agricultural industry, US scientists such as FDA pharmacologist Herbert O. Calvery expressed concern over possible hazards associated with DDT as early as 1944.
 In 1947, Bradbury Robinson, a physician and nutritionist practicing in St. Louis, Michigan, warned of the dangers of using the pesticide DDT in agriculture.
 DDT had been researched and manufactured in St. Louis by the Michigan Chemical Corporation, later purchased by Velsicol Chemical Corporation, and had become an important part of the local economy.
 Citing research performed by Michigan State University in 1946, Robinson, a past president of the local Conservation Club, opined that:

 perhaps the greatest danger from D.D.T. is that its extensive use in farm areas is most likely to upset the natural balances, not only killing beneficial insects in great number but by bringing about the death of fish, birds, and other forms of wild life either by their feeding on insects killed by D.D.T. or directly by ingesting the poison.

 As its production and use increased, public response was mixed.
 At the same time that DDT was hailed as part of the "world of tomorrow", concerns were expressed about its potential to kill harmless and beneficial insects (particularly pollinators), birds, fish, and eventually humans.
 The issue of toxicity was complicated, partly because DDT's effects varied from species to species, and partly because consecutive exposures could accumulate, causing damage comparable to large doses.
 A number of states attempted to regulate DDT.
 In the 1950s the federal government began tightening regulations governing its use.
 These events received little attention.
 Women like Dorothy Colson and Mamie Ella Plyler of Claxton, Georgia, gathered evidence about DDT's effects and wrote to the Georgia Department of Public Health, the National Health Council in New York City, and other organizations.